 Exceptional birdlife, misty mountain vistas, and stunning orchids, all washed down with a locally grown cup of coffee.
-The Colombia Coffee Region offers more than just plantations and coffee related experiences, although there are plenty of those to be had for those who want them.
+The Colombia Coffee Region offers more than just plantations and coffee-related experiences, although there are plenty of those to be had for those who want them.
 The mild climate provides the perfect break from the coastal heat and humidity, while the quiet rural landscape presents an escape from the bustling major cities.
 If you are wondering where to visit in Colombia and looking for an area less-travelled, then escape to the stunning landscapes and local vibes of the Coffee Region.

 For our first trip into the heart of the Colombia Coffee Region, we teamed up with Colombia Eco Travel to discover why UNESCO designated the Coffee Cultural Landscape of Colombia a World Heritage area.
 They guided us through the following hidden gems of Colombia’s Coffee Region with a diverse itinerary of experiences taking us beyond the oft-wandered tourist path and offering authentic opportunities to connect with locals.

 Disclosure: This post is sponsored by Colombia Eco Travel.
 All opinions are my own.